 - Meaningless graphics need not have meaningful text.
-If a graphic is being used as a spacer, to push other graphics into position, don't label the thing "Green spacer."
+If a graphic is being used as a spacer or to push other graphics into position, don't label it "Green spacer."
 Instead, put a space between the quotes of the alt-text so users don't have their train of thought disrupted by such irrelevant information.
 Use this "non-text" sparingly, though.
 If you can't think of something to say about an image, that doesn't mean it's meaningless.

 - Maintain the alt text.
 If your image map is rearranged so that the last item is now "Contact Us," don't forget to move the alt text, too.
-Otherwise, that image will still be labeled as "Site Map" and users will be lost.
+Otherwise, that image will still have the old label, and users will be lost.

 - Alt text reflects your professionalism just as much as your choice of images.
 Spell words correctly, or they will be pronounced incorrectly.